open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 ## Contribute to other repositories

-OpenTelemetry is an open-source project, and we gladly accept new contributions and contributors.
+OpenTelemetry is an open source project, and we gladly accept new contributions and contributors.
 See the CONTRIBUTING.md file in each SIG repository for information on getting started.